 How do we define who is a born Jew and who is not?
 If one of your parents is not Jewish, are you still Jewish?

-This subject is a hotly debated one, at least among the non-Orthodox Jewish groups, but I don't really intend to discuss the politics of it very much.
+This subject is hotly debated among non-Orthodox Jewish groups, but I don’t really intend to discuss the politics of it very much.
 I want to simply explain the Orthodox stance, and demonstrate that it is and was the original Jewish definition.

 Before I begin, I want to point out that absolutely none of what I write here is my own opinion.
 Throughout this article I am citing the Talmud and the Rabbis of the Talmud.
 None of this is my own interpretation, and none of this did I think up on my own, unless I explicitly say so.

 So do not write me and insist that I am creating my own interpretation of the verses.
 I am telling you what the Rabbis say in the Talmud, and how they proved the meanings of the verses.